SEO for Nonprofits in the Age of AI Search

 Although Google Ads doesn’t have an “SEO score” for a landing page, it does have a “Quality Score” for how well a landing page meets the intent of the intended audience, the selected keywords and how well the page performs, based on Google’s E-E-A-T principles.

 Good SEO enhances your landing page quality and relevance which can significantly improve the performance of your Google Ads and Google Ad Grants campaigns.
-In my practical hands-on experience with Google Ad Grants for Nonprofits, improving a keyword’s Quality Score in a Google Ad Grants campaign using traditional SEO practices on the landing page, can significantly increase your impressions and conversion rates – although the impact is indirect, it is real and measurable.
-Stay tuned for my case studies showing the impact of SEO on Google Search Ads performance.
+In my practical hands-on experience providing nonprofit SEO & digital marketing services, I also specialize in Google Ad Grants for Nonprofits.
+Improving a keyword’s Quality Score in a Google Ad Grants campaign using traditional SEO practices on the landing page can significantly increase your impressions and conversion rates – although the impact is indirect, it is real and measurable.

 Having a well-structured, topically organized and people-first, crawler-aware SEO-optimized site is also a great help in determining the best Google Ad Grants strategy for your nonprofit organization.
 Having a clear, relevant, well-performing site will help you in the application and approval process as well.